YARAHQ/yarahq.github.io/README.md

 The --debug flag enables verbose logging, providing detailed information on the rule retrieval process, quality checks, and filter application.
 This facilitates debugging and offers transparency into the rule selection and packaging process.

-You can review the build log of the latest release [here](https://github.com/YARAHQ/yara-forge/actions/workflows/weekly-release.yml).
+You can review the build of the latest release [here](https://github.com/YARAHQ/yara-forge/actions/workflows/weekly-release.yml).
+The log file of the latest build can be viewed [here](https://github.com/YARAHQ/yara-forge/releases/latest/download/yara-forge-log.txt)

 ## Overview